Michael Moore: Bowling for Columbine

 His documentary Bowling for Columbine, released in 2002, probes the culture of guns and violence in the United States, taking, as a starting point, the Columbine High School massacre of 1999.
 Bowling for Columbine won the Anniversary Prize at the 2002 Cannes Film Festival and France's César Award as the Best Foreign Film.
 In the United States, it won the 2002 Academy Award for Documentary Feature.
 It also enjoyed great commercial and critical success for a film of its type, and has since gone on to be considered one of the greatest documentary films of all-time.
 At the time of Columbines release, it was the highest-grossing mainstream-released documentary (a record now held by Moore's Fahrenheit 9/11).

 Shortly after winning the Academy Award for Best Documentary Feature for Bowling for Columbine, Moore spoke out against U.S. President George W. Bush and the Iraq War, which had just started three days prior.
 He further criticized the president by stating, "We live in a time where we have fictitious election results that elects a fictitious president.
 We live in a time where we have a man sending us to war for fictitious reasons."
 The speech was received with a cacophony of boos, applause, and standing ovations from the audience at the theater.
 Moments after the speech concluded, to lighten the mood, host Steve Martin joked, "The Teamsters are helping Michael Moore into the trunk of his limo."
+Moore later said a stagehand "screamed 'asshole' right in my eardrum."
+After his return flight, he opened his bag to find his Oscar had been keyed, with a TSA notice.